 2) Attend a concert

-There are many options for that in Vilnius because of music festivals held in December.
+There are many options in Vilnius because of music festivals held in December.
 I guess to get a Christmas feel, a sacred music concert could be one of the best choices.
-I would recommend going to St. Casimir’s Church on Didžioji gatve where you can do both: admire church interior and listen to music.
-They have a tradition to organise free concerts on Sundays.
+I would recommend going to St. Casimir’s Church on Didžioji Gatve where you can do both: admire the church interior and listen to music.
+They have a tradition of organising free concerts on Sundays.
 Check the event calendar of events in the city to be 100% sure.

 3) Visit Presidential Palace square